 What is the difference between in-network and out-of-network care providers?

 When a provider is in your network or “in-network” for you, it means they accept your health insurance plan.
 In-network providers generally have a contract with your insurance company, which means your insurance will pay for some or all of the services you receive from that provider.
 Usually, in-network providers and the insurance company have negotiated an approved (often discounted) rate for services, which can often make them a more affordable option for the insurance company and the patient.

 A provider who isn’t contracted with your insurance company is referred to as “out-of-network,” meaning that provider does not have an agreement with your insurance company to receive payments at a negotiated rate.
 Depending on your plan, you may be responsible for all charges from that provider, so understanding which providers and facilities are in your network can be an important step in making health care choices.

 In-network providers are usually more affordable, because you won’t have to pay as much out-of-pocket for your care.
 However, you might need to choose an out-of-network provider, perhaps due to medical issues while traveling or a natural disaster.

 PPO (Preferred Provider Organization) and HMO (Health Maintenance Organization) plans usually cover in-network and out-of-network emergency care, so you can go to the nearest hospital without worrying about the cost.

 But if these hospitals and physicians are out-of-network, your insurance plan may not cover your care after the “emergency” is over, such as in the case of a hospital admission or observation after you are stabilized.

-You might also consider an out-of-network option when your preferred option is an out-of-network provider.
-This can also be a choice if your provider leaves your network but you’d like to continue seeing them for medical or personal reasons and choose to do so on an out-of-network basis.
+You might also consider an out-of-network option when your preferred provider is out-of-network under your insurance plan.
+This can also be a choice if your provider leaves your insurance plan’s network but you’d like to continue seeing them for medical or personal reasons and choose to do so on an out-of-network basis.